 For example: The perspiration or sweating in our body keep the body temperature constant by taking away the extra heat from body as the latent heat of vaporisation.

-Basic physical quantities and their SI units:
+Some important physical quantities and their SI units:

 Try the following questions: